drfleming0227/Redfish-Tools/odata-csdl-validator/README.md

 % python3 odata_validator.py ../../Redfish/test_metadata
 ```

+In this example, the **OData CSDL validator** parses and validates that the metadata in the files in the `/Redfish/test_metadata` input directory conforms to OData V4.0.

 Run the OData CSDL validator against the URL of an XML metadata file:

 ```zsh
 $ cd Redfish-Tools/odata-csdl-validator
 % python3 odata_validator.py http://redfish.dmtf.org/schemas/v1/ServiceRoot.xml
 ```

+In this example, the **OData CSDL validator** parses and validates that the metadata in the `http://redfish.dmtf.org/schemas/v1/ServiceRoot.xml` input file conforms to OData V4.0.

 ## Processing